 - Faculty and staff receive appropriate training in hardware and software use (or demonstrate proficiency).

 - Students and staff be mindful of the time spent (as in “surfing the net”) on machines, or materials consumed (such as having large or vague searches printed).

-Both employees and students are reminded that legally e-mail is treated like any other form of written communication.
+Both employees and students are reminded that legally email is treated like any other form of written communication.
 Messages are subject to the same legal restrictions and potential liabilities as those of paper documents.
-E-mail messages may be subpoenaed, and are subject to the “Freedom of Information Act.”
-While the College does not monitor or save e-mail, it should not be considered private.
-An e-mail message should be viewed as “business correspondence” or as an academic paper; technically, it is a published document.
+This could include the Patriot Act and other state and federal laws.
+Email messages may be subpoenaed, and are subject to the “Freedom of Information Act.”
+While respecting users’ confidentiality and privacy, the College reserves the right to access and monitor email.
+An email message should be viewed as “business correspondence” or as an academic paper; technically, it is a published document.